SukkoPera/OpenC64WarpSpeed/README.md

 If you need help or have any questions or suggestions, you can join `#OpenRetroWorks` on FreeNode through your favorite IRC client or [the webchat](https://webchat.freenode.net/), or [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

 ## Dedication
-This project is dedicated to my friend Terje, who let me know about this cartridge.
+This project is dedicated to my friend Terje, who let me know about this cartridge and tested the boards.
 I hope this makes it easier for you to fight your battle :).

 ## Thanks
 - replay resources for [hosting the documentation](https://rr.pokefinder.org/wiki/WarpSpeed) that allowed the recreation of this cartridge.